 • Cognitive-Behavioral Therapy (CBT): CBT is a type of therapy that seeks to change negative thought patterns and patterns of behavior while instilling positive coping skills in patients with a cocaine addiction.

 • Individual therapy: In individual therapy sessions, a therapist assists patients with understanding their emotions.
-Through one on one sessions, patients learn how to respond better to situations that drive them to take drugs.
+Through individual sessions, patients learn how to respond better to situations that drive them to take drugs.

-• Family therapy: During family therapy sessions, the family of a patient is able to learn more about addiction and what causes it.
+• Family therapy: During family therapy sessions, the family of a patient can learn more about addiction and what causes it.
 Family therapy can also help the patient understand how their addiction affects their loved ones.

-All of these therapies are addiction treatment services available to clients across all our programs.
-Additionally, addiction is a condition that must be managed for life.
-Attending aftercare programs that provide support groups, sober living arrangements, and continued therapy can aid with the longevity of your sobriety and stability.
+Addiction is a condition that must be managed for life.
+Attending aftercare programs that provide support groups, sober living arrangements, and continued therapy can support the longevity of your sobriety and stability.

 Where to Find a Cocaine Addiction Rehab in Northern IL